 Veritas Chronicles is following the stories of several individuals and organizations committed to teaching large numbers of young people, especially minority youth, about entrepreneurialism as a more reliable exit from the poverty cycle than sports and entertainment, and certainly more fruitful than the other oft-chosen exit, a career selling illegal substances.
 Education is a fundamental key to human flourishing and upward mobility, but it takes more than formal education to achieve sustainability.

-Dr. DL Wallace, CEO of Success Training Institute, and his wife, Dr. Melva Wallace, President of Huston-Tillotson University in Austin, Texas, have launched the Social Impact Tour (socialimpacttour.org) to demonstrate the efficacy of soft skills training to help raise the next generation of entrepreneurs, and to offer scholarships to encourage a breakout from the generational poverty cycle.
+Dr. DL Wallace, CEO of Success Training Institute, and his wife, Dr. Melva Wallace, President of Huston-Tillotson University in Austin, Texas, are demonstrating the efficacy of soft skills training to help raise the next generation of entrepreneurs.
+They offer scholarships to lower socio-economic schools and individuals to encourage a breakout from the generational poverty cycle.
 A systematic approach to soft skills learning can accelerate any career or life choice, at any age, and in almost any circumstance.
 More than seven out of ten college graduates say their careers would be better with soft skills training.